mcdemarco/the-new-kitchen-cookbook/quick-bread/applesauceBananaBread.md

 There is apparently a party of putting chocolate chips into banana bread.

-You can use cinnamon or nutmeg in place of the spice mix.
+You can use cinnamon and/or nutmeg in place of the spice mix.